kfrajtak/WinAppDriver/README.md

   desktopCapabilities.SetCapability("app", "<name of the program to start>");
   // or "exePath" desktopCapabilities.SetCapability("exePath", "<path to the executable to start the process>");
   // following capabilities should be provided for UWP applications like Calculator or Clocks & Alarms
+  // optional - to set the working directory desktopCapabilities.SetCapability("appWorkingDir", "<path to run the process in>");
   // optional - to identify the process desktopCapabilities.SetCapability("processName", "<name of the process>");
   // optional - to identify the main window